nestybox/sysbox/README.md

 # docker export $(docker create debian:latest) | tar -C rootfs -xvf -
 ```

-2) Create the OCI spec for the container, using the `sysvisor-runc --spec` command:
+2) Create the OCI spec for the container, using the `sysbox-runc --spec` command:

 ```
-# sysvisor-runc spec
+# sysbox-runc spec
 ```

 This will create a default OCI spec (i.e., `config.json` file) for the container.